Will Terrain Obstruct My Ability to Detect a Low-Flying Airborne Platform?

 Problem statement

 You require a fast and easy way to simulate and test a mobile tracking radar in the Pacific Northwest region of the United States.
 The planned location is in very mountainous terrain.
 Technicians are manning the main radar site also known as base camp.
 Another team of technicians will fly a drone towards the base camp.
 Technicians at the base camp have access to the drone's flight data.
-You are working with the base camp team and you need to determine if the current radar location provides ample warning of the drone based on terrain, line-of-sight, and field-of-view.
+You are working with the base camp team and you need to determine if the current radar location provides ample warning of the drone based on terrain, line of sight, and field of view.
 You have two additional mobile tracking radars that can be used in the test.
 Should you consider extending your perimeter by setting up the additional radars in a selected, confined area?

 Solution

 In this exercise, you will use STK to define and assess a complex, practice scenario, and then model and analyze that problem.
 You will build an STK scenario that will help you determine the placement of the mobile tracking radars that can search for and track a drone that is headed towards base camp.
-You will use STK Pro and a terrain file of the area to determine if you can detect the drone using the current radar system's specified field-of-view, and assess whether additional radar locations would strengthen the system and provide the access coverage that you require.
+You will use STK Pro and a terrain file of the area to determine if you can detect the drone using the current radar system's specified field of view, and assess whether additional radar locations would strengthen the system and provide the access coverage that you require.

 Upon completion, you will have had the opportunity to practice the following skills: